pcantalupo/annotater/README.md

 Clone repository.
 Add the `annotater` directory path to your `PATH` and `PERL5LIB` variables.
 In addition, add `annotater/bin` directory path to your `PATH` variable.
 Set a `BLASTDB` environmental variable using a full path to the location of your BLAST databases (tilde `~` is not allowed in the path).
 All the BLAST databases need to be in the same folder unless you specify full paths in the configuration file.

-### Docker installation

-You can build your own docker image by running `docker build -t annotater .` or you can download the annotater image from Docker Hub with `docker pull virushunter/annotater`

-To run the annotater image, do the following.

-`docker run -ti -v $(pwd):/tmp/dockertest -v /PATH/TO/blast_databases:/refs/blast virushunter/annotater bash`

 ## Configuration

 Annotater requires two input files: a fasta file and a configuration file.
 There are example configuration files in `./configs`.
 Let's take a look at `./configs/annot.conf`.